sayak119/Lyrify/README.md

 ## Setting up MetaMask

-1. On the MetaMask login page, click the "Restore from seed phrase" link.
+1. On the MetaMask login page, click the **Restore from seed phrase** link.
 2. Copy and paste the 12-word mnemonic from the testrpc output into the Wallet Seed textbox.
-3. Change the network to **Localhost 8545**.
+3. Change the network to **Localhost 8545** in the metamask web extension.
-4. As a check, note whether the Account 1 public key matches the first account in the testrpc output.
-5. When clicking the Submit button on the home page, a MetaMask popup will ask you to confirm the transactions.
-You may need to transfer ETH from Account 1 to the sending account (if different) for the transaction to go through.
+4. When clicking the Submit button on the home page, a MetaMask popup will ask you to confirm the transactions.
+You may need to transfer ETH from the current account to the sending account (if different) for the transaction to go through.
 Congrats!
 This transactions will be mined into the Ethereum blockchain!

 ## Technologies Used